Ada-Developers-Academy/core-cs-fundamentals/interview-process/interview-introduction.md

 1. Offer & Negotiation
 1. Acceptance

 These steps are typical in the process, but the process can vary greatly.
-Companies may not engage in the phone screening or might require additional interviews, or provide homework in the form of a coding challenge.
+Companies may not engage in phone screening, or they may require additional interviews.
+They may provide homework in the form of a coding challenge as well.

 ### Application